-The hazards of helicopter parenting
+The effects of helicopter parenting styles

 Segrin hopes his research illuminates the hazards of helicopter parenting.
 And not only for the young adults on the receiving end, but the parents themselves.
 For perfectionism-driven helicopter parents to change their ways, they first need to recognize their own value, independent of their children, Segrin said.

 “I sometimes see, especially in mothers, that they define their whole universe as ‘mother’ – not spouse, not wife, not worker, not hobbyist but ‘mother.’
 I think those blurred boundaries between parent and child can be harmful to the psychological landscape of the parent,” Segrin said.

 “We need the parents to realize they have some element of their own life – whether it’s their career, their personal relationships, their hobbies – that’s independent of their role as a parent, so they don’t get caught up in this trap of wanting to just keep parenting their children until they’re 40 years old.”

 Avoiding that trap is also important for the well-being of emerging adults, as a growing body of research shows.

 “Parents need to learn to accept their children’s own goals and give them the chance to explore,” Segrin said.
 “Young adults need the room to go out and explore and find their own life and their own ambitions.”

 Other recent science and psychology news: